Microsoft Windows does not shut down

 Drivers loaded for any hardware device that are incompatible, corrupt or damaged can cause the computer to lockup when shutting down.

 - Verify that the Windows Device Manager does not have any conflicts or issues present.
-Additional information about Device Manager can be found on our Device Manager page.
+Additional information about Device Manager is on our Device Manager page.

 - Click Start, Settings, Control Panel, double-click on System and click the Performance tab, ensure that the third line "File System" is 32-bit and not MS-DOS mode.
 If your file system is running in MS-DOS mode, it is likely that MS-DOS drivers are loading and causing your issues.
 If your system is running in MS-DOS mode, refer to the section on the autoexec.bat and config.sys.